anxolerd/anxolerd.github.io/_posts/2015-11-22-kpi-buildsystems-presentation.markdown

 Here ___my-first-task___ is the name of your task, empty array means that your task has no dependencies.
 And when you will run this task the function's body will be executed.
 You can run it by typing **`gulp my-first-task`** in your console.

 Tasks can depend on other tasks.
-To do that just add the name of the dependency into the array paramether of dependent task.
+To do that just add the name of the dependency into the array parameter of dependent task.
 Like that:
 {% highlight js %}
 var gulp = require('gulp');